nxy7/blog/content/posts/why_nix_instead_of_docker.md

 date: 2023-10-26T13:03:20-08:00
 draft: false
 ---
 Lately I've had to move building and pushing docker images process to CI.
-To my suprise it wasn't as streightforward as it should be.
+To my surprise it wasn't as straightforward as it should be.
 Building images on GitHub CI runner worked just fine, but my image registry had no SSL and adding 'insecure' registry to docker can be a pain.
 Sure - I could write script that changes docker `daemon.json` configuration and restarts it, but it felt like a hack.
 I've also tried using podman and buildah, but both of them didn't seem to get the job done in easy manner.

 That's when I've decided to give Nix a try.
-I'm using Nix everywhere at this point - it handles my [PC configuration](https://github.com/nxy7/dotfiles), it handles my project dependencies and I'm sure it will be able to build my images!
+I'm using Nix everywhere at this point - it handles my [PC configuration](https://github.com/nxy7/dotfiles), it handles my project dependencies, and I'm sure it will be able to build my images!

-In hindsight the easiest way to do it would be using Skopeo (which I've actually ended up using in my nix solution) to push images built by docker, but issues mentioned above gave me a push to explore other possibilites and let me tell you - I don't regret it.
+In hindsight the easiest way to do it would be using Skopeo (which I've actually ended up using in my nix solution) to push images built by docker, but issues mentioned above gave me a push to explore other possibilities and let me tell you - I don't regret it.

 # Why would I use Nix instead of Docker?!